Why Modular Homes Are Compared to Cars — And Why its the Wrong Comparison

 Why People Compare Modular Homes to Cars

-1. Factory-Built on Assembly Lines
+1.Factory-Built on Assembly Lines

 Just like cars, modular homes are built in controlled factory environments.
-Instead of framing houses in the mud, builders manufacture modules (box-shaped sections) in climate-controlled conditions, moving them down a production line for framing, wiring, insulation, drywall, cabinetry, and finishes.
+Instead of framing houses in the dirt, builders manufacture modules (box-shaped sections) in climate-controlled conditions, moving them down a production line for framing, wiring, insulation, drywall, cabinetry, and finishes.

 The result?
 Better quality control, fewer weather delays, and faster build cycles.